larriant/thepheonixproject/openquestions.md

 77. How can we have better conversations with people stuck in one map?
 78. What does it mean to follow our values?
 79. What are the limitations of the evolutionary teal / metamodern worldview?
+80. What is really real?
+81. What does it mean for something to be ‘real’?
+82. Why would realising the emptiness of things make us more sensitive to ethics and the consequences of our actions (from burbea)?
+83. Is dukkha really that bad?
+84. Does your metaphysics affect your values?